triole/tap-waiter/readme.md

     folder: ../testdata

     # only detect files which fit the regex filter
-    rxfilter: ".+"
+    regex_filter: ".+"

-    # sort and filter file in yaml format, contains a list of document paths
+    # name of all files that are considered to be sort files, there can be
+    # multiple of them, each one refers to its folder and possible substructures
+    sort_file_name: sort.yaml

-    # if given, only documents matching that list will be returned in
+    # files that should not be returned in index
-    # exactly the same order, any other document will not be in the json output
-    saf_file: ../testdata/saf_list.yaml
+    regex_ignore_list:
+      - sort.yaml

     # maximum file size up to which file content will appear in json
     # default is 10K to avoid too big json outputs